An introduction to CAFM systems

 Longer asset life cycles

-With all data associated with an organisation’s assets stored and kept up-to-date within a CAFM system, this real-time information can be used to better maintain assets and extend their usefulness to the maximum.
+With all data associated with an organization’s assets stored and kept up-to-date within a CAFM system, this real-time information can be used to better maintain assets and extend their usefulness to the maximum.
 This reduces the costs involved in repairing or replacing these components on a regular basis, so they perform more efficiently.

 If your CAFM solution has information relating to the energy usage throughout your facilities, you can use this data to identify any areas where this can be reduced or any alternative solutions that can be applied to make your organisation more energy-efficient and, consequently, environmentally friendly.